anthelix/UdacityNanoEng/README.md

 `Day 23` 2020/01/24 #30DaysOfUdacity #SQL #DEND :I read a lot about datamodelisation, chebotko diagram and uml diagram.
 I learn a lot... so I forgot to check my 30DaysofUdacity before 00:00 ^^.

 `Day 24` 2020/01/25 #30DaysOfUdacity #SQL #DEND : Small day.
 I read about clustering and partition key in Cassandra.
 How do you find them?
 You'd be amazing to give me some tips or read up on the subject!!!
 I wish you a wonderful Sunday.

+`Day 25` 2020/01/26 #30DaysOfUdacity #SQL #DEND :An other small day.
+I'm about to complete project two.
+Tomorrow, maybe?
+I still have a few more checks and the readme to finish.